nitrou5/qb-vehicle-tracker/README.md

 - **vehicletrackerscanner** can be used to scan and remove a tracker from a vehicle.

 ## Notes
-- Trackers records older than 7 days will be automatically deleted from db table. if you want to change/stop this behaviour: https://github.com/nitrou5/qb-vehicle-tracker/blob/main/server/server.lua#L46
+- Trackers records older than 7 days will be automatically deleted from DB table.
+If you want to change/stop this behaviour refer to onResourceStart event handler in server/server.lua